Mixture of Experts based Multi-task Supervise Learning from Crowds: Experiments

-\textbf{Clustering Methods in Oracle Worker Finding:} Our method, MMLC-owf, utilizes a clustering method to determine the center of the distribution of the projection vector of workers in the worker spectral space as the projection vector of the oracle worker.
-Here, we examine how different clustering methods affect truth inference outcomes.
+Our method, MMLC-owf, utilizes a clustering method to determine the center of the distribution of the projection vector of workers in the worker spectral space as the projection vector of the oracle worker.
+Here, we examine how different clustering methods affect learning-from-crowds outcomes.
 We compare three clustering methods: kernel density estimation (KDE), Mean, and Median, as well as their worker-weighted variants: KDE-W, Mean-W, and Median-W. Worker weights are calculated based on the proportion of items answered by each worker relative to the total number of items, considering data imbalance.
-In addition, we optimize the projection vector in the worker spectral space using the ground truth of the items as an upper-bound method for clustering.
-The parameters of the expert modules and output modules are fixed in the pre-trained MMLC model, referred to as ``Truth.''
+In addition, The parameters of the expert modules and output modules are fixed and we optimize the projection vector in the worker spectral space using the ground truth of the items as the best performance of our model for clustering.
+This result is referred to as ``Truth.''
 By conducting five repeated experiments and averaging the results, as shown in Fig.~\ref{fig:oral}.
 For example, in the \emph{LableMe} dataset, the oracle worker's projection vector is derived using KDE, KDE-W, Median, Median-W, Mean, and Mean-W. The MMLC-owf uses the oracle worker to generate ground truth.
 The quality of the ground truth obtained by the following five methods in each dataset is very similar, but the oracle worker generated using KDE produces the highest quality ground truth in each dataset.
-The ``Truth" method, which represents the theoretical upper limit with clustering methods, achieved accuracy rates of 96.32\%, 91.25\%, and 92.97\% on the three datasets respectively.
-The quality of the ground truth generated by oracle workers using six clustering methods still slightly deviates from theoretical upper limits.
+The ``Truth" method, which represents the theoretical upper limit with clustering methods, achieved accuracy rates of 96.32\%, 91.25\%, and 92.97\% on the three datasets respectively.The quality of the ground truth generated by oracle workers using six clustering methods still slightly deviates from theoretical upper limits.
 This implies that the MMLC-owf method can provide high-quality ground truth by optimally projecting the worker spectral space, approaching the theoretical upper limit.
 The model has strong expressive ability, with a small gap between the projected spectral space and the ground truth.
 There is potential to enhance MMLC-owf by choosing a more effective clustering method.